ccassise/wowpkg/README.md

 3. `$ mkdir dev_test/addons`
 4. `$ go run ./cmd/wowpkg/`

 The repo is setup so that the above should work without issues.
 However, if you are wanting to run the executable in a different way there are a few things to be aware of.
 There are three paths that need to be set.
-The two configuration files' path (state.json and config.json) and the catalog path.
+The two configuration files' path (_wowpkg_state and config.json) and the catalog path.

 These are found in `addon.go`'s `CatalogPath()` and `config.go`'s `CfgPath()` and `StatePath()`.